 The 3 Types of Domain Names and Common Domain Extensions

-A domain name is an address you type into your web browser whenever you want to visit a website and is the most important property for every online business.
-While ‘domain name’ is an all encompassing term, a domain is actually made up of multiple parts.
+A domain name is an address you type into your web browser whenever you want to visit a website.
+It is arguably one of the most important assets any business can own.

-What are Domains?
+What are domains?

 A domain name is a human-readable address that directs you to a particular website available on the internet.
 It’s akin to the address for your official residence or workplace.
 When someone wants to visit you, they come to your address.
 Similarly, when someone wants to visit a website, they type in the domain address in their web browser.